A Mechanistic Analysis of Transformers for Dynamical Systems: Conclusions and Future Directions

 \paragraph{Insights from linear systems} For linear dynamical systems, our analysis adopted a classical autoregressive (AR) viewpoint that allowed a direct, mechanistic comparison between analytically derived AR models and the effective recursions learned by attention-only Transformer architectures.

-We showed that a single-head causal attention mechanism induces a linear, time-varying autoregressive operator whose coefficients can be determined by the attention weights and value projections.
+We showed that a single-head causal attention mechanism induces a linear, time-varying autoregressive operator whose coefficients are determined by the attention weights and output projections.
 This enabled a direct comparison between the closed-form AR coefficients derived from the underlying physical system and the effective coefficients learned by the Transformer.
-In regimes where the true dynamics admit an AR representation with coefficients with the same sign, the attention mechanism accurately recovers the dominant modal decay ridge, effectively learning a data-adaptive AR model consistent with classical linear system theory.
+In regimes where the true dynamics admit an AR representation with same-sign coefficients, the attention mechanism accurately recovers the dominant modal decay ridge, effectively learning a data-adaptive AR model consistent with classical linear system theory.

-Our experiments demonstrate that attention-only Transformers can correctly capture overdamped or monotonic dynamics, as well as certain oscillatory regimes where the discrete-time AR coefficients share the same sign (Case~1).
-In contrast, the model fails to reproduce resonant or lightly damped dynamics that require mixed-sign autoregressive coefficients.
+Our experiments demonstrate that attention-only Transformers can correctly capture certain oscillatory regimes where the discrete-time AR coefficients share the same sign (Case 1).
+In contrast, the model fails when the target dynamics require mixed-sign autoregressive coefficients.
 This failure arises from the softmax normalization inherent in attention, which enforces non-negativity and convexity of the attention weights.
-As a result, attention cannot represent subtractive interactions between past states, leading to oversmoothing and an incorrect dynamic signature in resonant regimes (Case~2).
-This fundamental limitation means that even simple linear oscillators may require additional architectural components or modifications.
+As a result, a single attention head cannot represent subtractive interactions between past states, leading to oversmoothing and an incorrect dynamic signature in Case~2: the resonance peak and coherent modal decay ridge are not recovered, even though the predicted trajectory remains visibly oscillatory.
+This limitation indicates that even simple linear oscillators may require additional architectural components, such as multi-head attention.

-In multi-degree-of-freedom linear systems, we showed that attention can recover multiple interacting modes when enough delayed information is available to form an expressive effective state.
+In multi-degree-of-freedom linear systems, we show that attention can recover multiple interacting modes when enough delayed information is available to form an expressive effective state.
 In this case, the attention mechanism aggregates past observations in a way that captures multiple spectral modes.
 However, this ability is still limited by the same non-negativity constraint discussed above.